What is coronary bypass graft surgery?

 Coronary artery bypass graft surgery (CABG) is a procedure used to treat coronary artery disease.
 Coronary artery disease (CAD) is the narrowing of the coronary arteries – the blood vessels that supply oxygen and nutrients to the heart muscle.
 CAD is caused by a build-up of fatty material within the walls of the arteries.
 This build-up narrows the inside of the arteries, limiting the supply of oxygen-rich blood to the heart muscle.

 While the traditional "open heart" procedure is still commonly done and often preferred in many situations, less invasive techniques have been developed to bypass blocked coronary arteries.
 "Off-pump" procedures, in which the heart does not have to be stopped, were developed in the 1990's.
-Other minimally invasive procedures, such as keyhole surgery (performed through very small incisions) and robotic procedures (performed with the aid of a moving mechanical device), may be used.
+Other minimally invasive procedures, such as keyhole surgery (done through very small incisions) and robotic procedures (done with the aid of a moving mechanical device), may be used.

 Why might I need coronary artery bypass surgery?

-Symptoms of coronary artery disease may include, but are not limited to:
+Symptoms of coronary artery disease may include: